yvt/refined-theme/README.md

 ## Installation

+The best way to install Soda Refined is through [Package Control](http://wbond.net/sublime_packages/package_control).

-If you are a git user, the best way to install the theme and keep up to date is to clone the repo directly into your `Packages` directory in the Sublime Text 2 application settings area.
+If you do not wish to use Package Control, clone this repository directly into the `Packages` directory in the Sublime Text 2 application settings area (`~/Library/Application Support/Sublime Text 2/Packages` on OS X).
+The git clone command would be as follows:

-### Using Git

-Go to your Sublime Text 2 `Packages` directory (`~/Library/Application Support/Sublime Text 2/Packages` on OS X) and clone the theme repository using the command below:

     git clone https://github.com/cafarm/soda-refined-theme.git "Theme - Soda Refined"

-### Download Manually

-* Download the files using the GitHub .zip download option
-* Unzip the files and rename the folder to `Theme - Soda Refined`
-* Copy the folder to your Sublime Text 2 `Packages` directory

 ## Activating the theme